Spanish, German and French language classes for young children

 What teaching aids will I receive with each unit?

-Each thematic unit comes with the teaching manual for that unit in your language, including the teacher’s copies of the books and CDs used in that unit, complete lesson plans, and all of the props you'll need to teach the unit.
+Each thematic unit comes with the teaching manual for that unit in your language, including the teacher’s copies of the books and music used in that unit, complete lesson plans, and all of the props you'll need to teach the unit.
 These props are carefully chosen to integrate with the lessons and songs in the theme, helping us to engage the child with lots of comprehensible input.
 Just as important, they are FUN!

 How much or little will I be able to work?